MESAHub/mesa/docs/source/developing/infrastructure.rst

 ^^^^^^^

 We still use the mesa.sourceforge.net website.
-The source code for this site lives at https://github.com/MESAHub/mesa-website and the update process is managed by Josiah.
+The source code for this site lives at https://github.com/MESAHub/mesa-website.
+It must be manually updated by someone with SourceForge permissions.

 Slack